Community detection in the sparse hypergraph stochastic block model

 Let $v,h$ denoted the number of distinct vertices and hyperedges traversed by the circuit.
 Here we don't count the hyperedges that are weighted by $\overline{A_{ij}^e}$.
 We associate a multigraph $G(w)$ for each $w$ as before, but the hyperedges with weight $\overline{A_{ij}^e}$ are not included.
 Since $\mathbb E_{\mathcal H_n}[\Gamma_{ij}^{(l,m)}]=0$ for any $i,j\in[n]$, if the expected weight of $w$ is nonzero, the corresponding graph $G(w)$ must be connected.

-We detail the proof for circuits in Case (1), where \begin{itemize} \item each hyperedge label in $\{e_i\}_{1\leq i\leq h}$ appears exactly once on $G(w)$; \item vertices in $e_i\setminus \textnormal{end}(e_i)$ are all distinct for $1\leq i\leq h$, and they are not vertices with labels in $V(w)$, \end{itemize} and the cases for other circuits follow similarly from the proof of Lemma \ref{expectboundmoment}.
+We detail the proof for circuits in Case (1), where \begin{itemize} \item each hyperedge label in $\{e_i\}_{1\leq i\leq h}$ appears exactly once on $G(w)$; \item vertices in $e_i\setminus \textnormal{end}(e_i)$ are all distinct for $1\leq i\leq h$, and they are not vertices with labels in $V(w)$, \end{itemize} and the cases from other circuits follow similarly following the proof of Lemma \ref{expectboundmoment}.

 Let $m$ be fixed.
-For each circuit $w$, there are $4k$ self-avoiding walks, and each $w_i$ is broken into two self-avoiding walks of length $m-1$ and $l-m$, respectively.
+For each circuit $w$, there are $4k$ self-avoiding walks, and each $w_i$ is broken into two self-avoiding walks of length $m-1$ and $l-m$ respectively.
 We adopt the way of encoding each self-avoiding walk as before, except that we must also include the labels of the endpoint $j$ after the traversal of an edge $e$ with weight from $\overline{A_{ij}^e}$, which gives us the initial vertex of the self-avoiding walk of length $l-m$ within each $w_i$.
 These extra labels tell us how to concatenate the two self-avoiding walks of length $m-1$ and $l-m$ into the walk $w_i$ of length $l$.
 For each $w_i$, label is encoded by a number from $\{1,\dots, v\}$.
 So all possible such labels can be bounded by $v^{2k}$.
 Then the upper bound on the number of valid triplet sequences with extra labels for fixed $v,h$ is now given by $ v^{2k}[(v+1)^2(l+1)]^{4k(2+h-v)}$.
-The total number of circuits that have the same triplet sequences with extra labels is at most $ n^v{{n}\choose{d-2}}^{h+2k}$ where $h+2k$ is the total number of distinct hyperedges we can have in $w$, including the hyperedges with weights from $\overline{A_{ij}^e}$.